montlewis/PerchCMS-Typinator-Set/README.md

 By the way, some of the expansions, like the `Perch:If` tag above, create just the opening tag.
 So to close the tag later, you would put the backslash first, like this: `\ptif`.
 Perch:before `ptb\` `\ptb`, perch:after `pta\` `\pta`, pearch:repeater `ptr\` `\ptr` and some others work that way as well.

-By the way, here's a list of what's available in the `perch:if` Special IDs dropdown:
+The `\ptif` expansion is really powerful, here's a list of what's available in the `perch:if` Special IDs dropdown:

 ![Perch If Special IDs](https://www.lewisarts.com/perchset/if_options.png)